AntiAlles/Lernfeld-2-E-scooter-rental-service/README.md

 ## Rental service for e-scooters

-In addition, ScooTeq GmbH entrusts you with the ↳ planning and implementation of an application (B) that enables the rental of e-scooters at different locations.
+In addition, ScooTeq GmbH entrusts you with the ↳ planning and implementation of an application that enables the rental of e-scooters at different locations.

-## The application for calculating the price for the rental transactions depending on the e-scooter chosen
+Through our planning we have divided the project into two implementation stages.
+The basic implementation is intended to manage the functionality of the project and the advanced implementation is intended to improve the user interaction.

+## Implementation

-**Basic implementation **
+**Basic **

 - (x) Application can calculate the fare of rented e-scooters according to the duration of use or distance used.
 - (x) Application is controlled via the console.